ml-postech/CoPL/README.md

-# [EMNLP 2025] CoPL: Collaborative Preference Learning
+# [EMNLP 2025] CoPL: Collaborative Preference Learning for Personalizing LLMs

 This repository contains the official implementation of the paper: